-ElectricAccelerator (Accelerator) is a software build accelerator that dramatically reduces software build times by distributing the build over a large cluster of inexpensive servers.
-Using a patented dependency management system, Accelerator identifies and fixes problems in real time that would break traditional parallel builds.
-Accelerator plugs into existing software development environments seamlessly and includes web-based management and reporting tools.
+ElectricAccelerator (Accelerator) reduces software build times by distributing the build over a large cluster of inexpensive servers.
+By using a dependency management system, Accelerator identifies and fixes problems in real time that would break traditional parallel builds.
+Accelerator seamlessly plugs into existing software development environments and includes web-based management and reporting tools.

-During Accelerator installation, the following components will be installed:
+Accelerator consists of the following components:

 - Cluster Manager

+- ElectricAccelerator Agents

 - Electric File System

-- ElectricAccelerator Agent

-- Electric Make
+- eMake

 - Electrify